hashicorp/katakoda/consul-service-mesh-2/step1.md

-#### Deploy services into Consul service mesh
+To test Consul service mesh you will deploy two simple services, `api` and `web`.
 The two services represent a simple two-tier application made of a backend api service and a frontend that communicates with the api service over HTTP and exposes the results in a web ui.

 #### Review the backend service configuration

-This hands-on lab comes with a prepared configuration.
+This hands-on lab comes with a prepared configuration for the `api` service.

 `api.yml`{{open}}